realm/realm-js/contrib/linting.md

 npm run lint
 ```

-To run linting on every package of the project, use the `lerna:lint` script in the root package:
+To run linting on every package of the project, use the `workspaces:lint` script in the root package:

 ```
-npm run lerna:lint
+npm run workspaces:lint
 ```

 The linter can automatically fix some issues.
-To run a fix across every sub-package, you can use the `lerna:lint:fix` script in the root package:
+To run a fix across every sub-package, you can use the `workspaces:lint` script in the root package with a `--fix` argument:

 ```
-npm run lerna:lint:fix
+npm run workspaces:lint -- --fix
 ```